The EFFECT Function – Master Excels Financial Tools!

 The article below will help you learn everything you need to know about the EFFECT function.

-You can even use the methods found in this article to create an Interest Rate Calculator like so!
+You can even use the methods found in this article to create a simple Interest Rate Calculator.

 Effective Interest Rate Calculator in Excel